 Posts in education

-I am currently Associate professor, Film, at Deakin University, Melbourne.
-In 2014 and 2019 I was recognised with an Excellence in Teaching Award
+I am Associate Professor, Film, at Deakin University, Melbourne.
+I have twice been recognised with an Excellence in Teaching Award.

-1. I obtained my first academic post in 1999 as a lecturer in French Cinema at the Centre Parisien d'Études Critiques, Paris
+1. I obtained my first academic post as a lecturer in French Cinema at the Centre Parisien d'Études Critiques, Paris

 2. I was the inaugural lecturer in Screen in the (4*) Drama Department at the University of Manchester, UK.